 Return to top

 As the winter doldrums set in it is time to warm up with soup and good company.
 This fun annual event is a great way to connect with others and beat cabin fever.
 Held in a member’s home, attendees are asked to make a soup or bring a sandwich to share.
-For more information please check the website or contact Soups On
+We are looking for new leaders for this event and a member willing to host this upcoming winter.

 As the MLNC's year winds down it becomes time to vote on next year’s board.
 This is done at the annual voting lunch, typically held at a local country club.
 Members meet the incoming board while sipping champagne and enjoying a special lunch menu.
 It is the perfect ending to the club year.
 Contact Voting Lunch